Mon-Fri 9:00 - 17:00

 2. Look for real estate agents specializing in the Ontario market, particularly in your desired location.

-3. Read reviews on online platforms, ask for referrals from friends or family, and real estate association directories are valuable resources.
+3. Read reviews on online platforms, ask for referrals from friends or family, and use real estate association directories, which are valuable resources.

 Interview Prospective Realtors: